 Talent places a wafer in the suspension and then sets the suspension aside as though leaving it for the next 24-48 hours.

 Alternatively, to deposit GNPs by evaporation, first place the patterned wafer on a flat surface.
-[1-MED] Spray a GNP suspension over the entire surface of the wafer, [2-MED] with the spray oriented perpendicular to the wafer surface.
+[1-MED] Spread drops of a GNP suspension over the entire surface of the wafer, [2-MED] with the spray oriented perpendicular to the wafer surface.
 [3-CU]

 Talent places a wafer horizontally on a flat surface.

-Talent sprays the GNP suspension over the surface of the wafer.
+Talent spreads the GNP suspension over the surface of the wafer.

-The GNP suspension is sprayed over the wafer until the surface is completely wetted.
+The GNP suspension is spread over the wafer until the surface is completely wetted.

 Heat the wafer on a hotplate at 30-35 °C for 10 minutes to evaporate the solvent.
 [1-MED]